-Perth Bible College is an approved overseas provider – CRICOS Provider Code 00986G.
+Perth Bible College is an approved overseas provider (CRICOS Provider Code 00986G) for its own postgraduate course.

 To apply for full-time study at PBC either download the Overseas Student Prospectus or alternatively, you can contact PBC and we will send you an information pack which includes the Prospectus.